 - Click the widget icon to open the Batch Attribute Editor widget.

 - Select the layer or layers to be updated.
-To filter the features in the layer, click the Edit tool in the filter column.
+To filter the features in the layer, click the Edit tool in the filter column and add an expression.

 - Choose a tool or a feature to draw on the map (this is based on your configuration of the widget) and select the features to be updated.